View Tammy Tuck-Ontman's Obituary on www.swtimes.com/ and share memories

 Tammy Tuck-Ontman

+Funeral service will be 10 a.m.
+Monday at Ocker Chapel in Alma with burial at Mount McCurry Cemetery.

-Survivors include a daughter, Denise (Shawn) Teague of Ozark; two sons, Jonathan (Kassie) Ontman of Greenwood and Paul (Crystal) Ontman of Clarksville; her father, James Tuck of Van Buren; two sisters, Susan Kay Hosier of Dyer and Cindy Blount of Van Buren; a brother, Dennis Tuck of Van Buren; and eight grandchildren.
+She is survived by a daughter, Denise Teague of Ozark; two sons, Jonathan Ontman of Greenwood and Paul Ontman of Clarksville; her father, James Tuck of Van Buren; two sisters, Susan Hosier of Dyer and Cindy Blount of Van Buren; a brother, Dennis Tuck of Van Buren; and eight grandchildren.

-Funeral service will be held at 10 a.m.
-Monday, Feb.
-17, 2020, at Ocker Chapel in Alma with interment at Mount McCurry Cemetery, under the direction of Ocker Funeral Home in Alma.

-The family will visit with friends from 2-4 p.m.
-Sunday at Ocker Funeral Home, 917 U.S. 64 East, Alma.